 Brieuc is an excellent violinist.
 He does more than just play notes; he is artistic.
 In addition to his artistry he brings his excellent technical facility to all he plays; he is a strong player and has a great deal of temperament as well as sensitivity.

-He has performed in numerous concert venues around Europe and the United States, including Carnegie Hall, Alice Tully Hall of New-York’s Lincoln Center, St Martin-in-the-fields in London, Le Théâtre des Champs Élysées, La Seine Musicale, La Philharmonie de Paris, Le Palais des Congrès de Paris, and will make his asian recital debuts at the Shanghai Grand Theater during the Hantang International Music Festival 2019.
+He has performed in numerous concert venues around Europe and the United States, including Carnegie Hall, Alice Tully Hall of New-York’s Lincoln Center, St Martin-in-the-fields in London, Le Théâtre des Champs Élysées, La Seine Musicale, La Philharmonie de Paris and Le Palais des Congrès de Paris.
+He will make his asian recital debuts in China during the Hantang International Music Festival 2019.
+Brieuc will also perform for the first time in Tokyo, Japan this season.
 In 2008, he performed for Shimon Peres, President of Israel, during his State visit to France.
+He recently met and performed for Emmanuel Macron, President of France.

 Brieuc took part in multiple violin and chamber music masterclasses with Zakhar Bron, Ana Chumachenco, Gabor Takács Nagy, Augustin Dumay, Svetlin Roussev and Lawrence Power.
 He also received advices from Frank-Peter Zimmermann, James Ehnes and Glenn Dicterow.
 He participated in many academies and festivals around the world such as The Verbier Festival Academy and The Schleswig-Holstein Music Festival Young Soloists Masterclasses.
 Brieuc also received advices from Philippe Jaroussky, being a member of his academy.